 I was not a cucumber fan in any way other than made into pickles in my younger years, but I love this salad now.
 Simple, quick, and delicious; only six ingredients from the pantry and refrigerator and you have a refreshing side dish that compliments a wide variety of meals.

-You can use common cucumbers in this salad, but the English/European cucumbers – sometimes referred to as “seedless” – have much fewer seeds and are less “watery” making them my preferred choice for keeping the dressing on this salad from becoming too runny.
+You can use common cucumbers in this salad, but the English/European cucumbers – sometimes referred to as “seedless” – have a much smaller and less watery seed pocket making them my preferred choice for keeping the dressing on this salad from becoming too runny.
 English/European cucumbers are found in the US in grocery stores usually encased in a plastic wrapping.